 Classes Acute toxicity.

 Skin corrosion/irritation.

 Serious eye damage/eye irritation.

 Respiratory or skin sensitization.

 Germ cell mutagenicity.

 Carcinogenicity.

 Reproductive toxicity.

 Specific target organ toxicity - single exposure.
 Specific target organ toxicity - repeated exposure.

 Aspiration hazard.

-7.50 1.511.511.51.51

 2. Health hazards.

 Classes

 Explosives.

 Flammable gases.
 Aerosols.

 Oxidizing gases.

 Gases under pressure.

 Flammable liquids.

 Flammable solids.

 Self-reactive substances and mixtures.

 Pyrophoric liquids.
 Pyrophoric solids.

 Self-heating substances and mixtures.

-Substances/mixtures, in contact with water, emit flammable gase:
+Substances/mixtures, in contact with water, emit flammable gases

 Oxidizing liquids.

 Oxidizing solids.

 Organic peroxides.
 Corrosive to metals.

+Corrosive to merals.

 3. Environmental hazards.
 Classes

 Hazardous to the aquatic environment (acute and chronic).

 Hazardous to the ozone layer.

 Global Warming (Greenhouse Effect) Global warming is when the earth heats up (the temperature rises).
 It happens when greenhouse gases (carbon dioxide, nitrous oxide, CFCs, methane, etc.) trap heat and light from the sun in the earth's atmosphere, which increases the temperature.
-The heat and light can

-get through the atmosphere, but it can't get out due to damage in the protective layer i.e. ozone.
+The heat and light can get through the atmosphere, but it can't get out due to damage in the

+protective layer i.e. ozone.
-Greenfield The Greenfield project means that a work which is not following a prior

-work.
-In infrastructure the projects on the unused lands where there is no

-need to remodel or demolish an existing structure are called Green
+Greenfield The Greenfield project means that a work which is not following a prior work.
+In infrastructure the projects on the unused lands where there is no need to remodel or demolish an existing structure are called Green

+Field Projects.

-Hazardous Atmosphere Field Projects.
-An atmosphere that may expose entrants to the risk of death,
+Hazardous Atmosphere An atmosphere that may expose entrants to the risk of death,

-nazaraous Annosphere impairment of ability to exit, injury or acute illness from one or more of
+impairment of ability to exit, injury or acute illness from one or more of

-the following causes:

-Flammable gas, vapor or mist in excess of 10 percent of the lower
+the following causes:Flammable gas, vapor or mist in excess of 10 percent of the lower

 explosive limit (LEL)

-Atmospheric oxygen concentrations below 19.5% or in excess of 23.5% Atmospheric concentration of any substance which could result in
+• Atmospheric oxygen concentrations below 19.5% or in excess of 23.5%

+Atmospheric concentration of any substance which could result in

 employee exposure in excess of its permissible exposure limits (PEL)

-Any other atmospheric condition that is Immediately Dangerous to

-Life or Health (IDLH)
+Any other atmospheric condition that is Immediately Dangerous to Life or Health (IDLH)

 Health Surveillance The monitoring of workers for the purpose of identifying changes in

 health status due to occupational exposure to a vulnerability (threat),

-Hazardous Materials and includes biological monitoring.
-A rating system developed by the American
+and includes biological monitoring.

-Identification System A rating system developed by the American Coatings Association, which categorizes a Chemical Name
+Hazardous Materials A rating system developed by the American Cogtings Association, which categorizes a Chemical Name

-(HMIS) chemical from 0 (low or Insignificant hazard)
+Identification System (HMIS) chemical from 0 (low or Insignificant hazard)

-to 4 (high hazard).
+() to 4 (high hazard).
 Four areas are

-categorized based on health, flammability
+categorized based on health, flammability and physical bazards, as well as personal

-and physical hazards, as well as personal
+and physical nazaras, as well as personal

-I .

 protection.
 PHYSICAL HAZARD O

-protection.
-PHYSICAL HAZARD O

-Housekeeping protection.
-PHYSICAL HAZARD O
+PERSONAL PROTECTION O

+Secretary of the secret

+Housekeeping Maintaining the working environment in a tidy manner so that, in

+particular, access and movement is not hindered.